 - you left the UK voluntarily, but at the expense of the state more than five years ago.

-If the Home Office decide that you used deception for an entry clearance application (a visa), you could face a ten year ban on entering or re-entering the UK.
+If the Home Office decide that you used deception for an entry clearance application, you could face a 10-year ban on entering or re-entering the UK.